gravitational/webapps/packages/teleterm/README.md

 ## Teleport Terminal

-Teleport Terminal is a desktop application that allows easy access to Teleport resources.
+Teleport Terminal (teleterm) is a desktop application that allows easy access to Teleport resources.

 ### Diagram
 ```pro